-The College’s IT Office arranged an online IT induction on 12th September for new students, to help you set up all the key IT systems and accounts you will need as a Brasenose student.
-If you were not able to attend the session, or would like to watch it again, then the video is available here.
+The College’s IT Office held an online IT induction for new students on Thursday 14th September, to help you set up all the key IT systems and accounts you will need as a Brasenose student.
+If you weren’t able to join that session, or would like to watch it again, then the video is available here.

 Recommendations for IT equipment to support your learning can be found here.